 Article 38.
 Civic rights and activities.

-- Every Ugandan has a right to participate in peaceful activities to influence policies of government through civic organizations.
+2. Every Ugandan citizen has a right to participate in peaceful activities to influence policies of government through civic organizations.

 Article 43.
 General limitation on fundamental and other human rights and freedoms.

 1. In the enjoyment of the rights and freedoms prescribed in this Chapter, no person shall prejudice the fundamental or other human rights and freedoms of others or the public interest.

 2. Public interest under this article shall not permit -

 - detention without trial;